Information for Team Managers

 Written Battle Sample Answer Sheet (PDF) (2016-2017 version)

 Being a Battle of the Books team manager is a very important job.
 The team manager helps the team work together by dividing up reading responsibilities, helping the team practice, and making Battle of the Books a fun, positive experience.
-If you are interested in more information about being a team manager, a Battle Team Manager Information Meeting will be held on Saturday, October 21 at 10:30 AM in the Library Auditorium.
-A Battle Team Manager Video is available for checkout in the Youth Services Area.
+We encourage new team managers to view our informational DVD where an experienced panel of team managers explains how they’ve handled this rewarding job.
+This video is available from the Youth Services Department.
+There is no charge to check the video out, but overdue fees will apply.

-It is a hard but true fact of battle that only half of the registered teams will make it to the Second Written Battle, and only sixteen teams will have a chance to participate in Oral Battle Day.
-But an important part of battle of the books is having fun as a team, and there are many ways to accomplish this regardless of how far your team goes in the battles.
+It is a hard, but true, fact of Battle that approximately half of the registered teams will qualify for the Second Written Battle, and only sixteen teams will have the chance to participate in Oral Battle Day.
+An important part of Battle of the Books is having fun as a team, and there are many ways to accomplish this regardless of how far your team goes in the battles.
 Numerous suggestions for fun Battle-related activities are included in the Team Manager Video.

 We also encourage you and your team to attend the Championship Battle and the reception afterward, which the library hosts to celebrate all of the teams.